rohitk1609/edgistify/README.md

 # edgistify
+Mern Stack

 # Functionality

-User Can register with a Email Address ,Publish a post , can View other user posts, can comment on any posts,delete his own post
+User Can register with a Email Address ,Publish a post , can View other user posts, can comment on any posts,delete his own post .

 # Requirments
 Nodejs and npm, mongodb must be installed.